Looking at infrared background radiation anisotropies with Spitzer II. Small scale anisotropies and their implications for new and upcoming space surveys: Reconstructed CIB anisotropies from known galaxies in ongoing space surveys

-Using the best-fit galaxy counts from JWST PEARLS \citep{Windhorst2023}, the contribution of known galaxy populations to the source-subtracted CIB fluctuations are shown as a function of magnitude over a suite of NIR wavelengths covered by ongoing space missions (see Fig. \ref{fig:future}).
+The contribution of known galaxy populations to the source-subtracted CIB fluctuations are calculated over parameters suitable for the ongoing space missions, Euclid, SPHEREx and Roman.
 In order to implement our reconstructions of the CIB anisotropies from known galaxy populations, we interpolate between the observer-frame LFs in the original fiducial bands presented in HRK12.
-Interpolated quantities of interest (obtained using the DFE model) for Euclid, Roman, and SPHEREx are provided in Table \ref{tab:forthcoming}.
+The interpolated quantities of interest and relevance here (obtained using the DFE model) are provided in Table \ref{tab:forthcoming}.

-As seen in Fig. \ref{fig:HRK_future}, these empirical reconstructions are highly consistent with those from JWST PEARLS \citep{Windhorst2023}.
-The subsequent angular power spectra at these new wavelengths are computed using the base model introduced in \S \ref{subsec:methods}.
-Additionally, we use the best-fit parameters satisfying Eq. \ref{eq:Mmin_Psn_relation} for each FE limit and extrapolate to the shot noise levels probed across all of the Roman, Euclid, and SPHEREx surveys.
-The fluctuation spectra from remaining known galaxies measured by these missions are presented in Figs. \ref{fig:Euclid_fluctuation_spectra}-\ref{fig:SPHEREx_fluctuation_spectra}.